danmindru/responsive-html-email-signature/README.md

 $ npm start # By default, templates will be created in `./dist` and HTML & CSS files in './templates' will be watched for changes.
 ```

-> Note: works well with node v10+.
+> ⚠️ Note: tested with node versions `12-17`.
 Earlier and later versions might also work.

 ### Configuring